Accessibility

 Audio

-Sound effects are present, but the game is able to be played without sound.
-Text is narrated through voice recordings.
+Sound effects are present, but the games can be played without sound.

 Icon of an eye